-The Discipline of Psychology
+The Psychology Undergraduate Program

 With 50 full-time faculty members, the Department of Psychology offers students a broad selection of courses and opportunities for research, internships, and fieldwork.
 The internationally recognized faculty publish in all areas of basic and applied psychology.
 Their research is supported by funding from the National Institutes of Mental Health, the National Science Foundation, and other public and private foundations.
 There is ample opportunity for undergraduate student participation in the more than 40 laboratories run by the faculty.